-I Thought My Soul Would Rise and Fly
+I Thought My Soul Would Rise and Fly by

 Call Number: Not available--request via Interlibrary Loan